Leticia Claro Oliveira

 The Relationship between Ideology and COVID-19 Deaths: What We Know and What We Still Need to Know

-Abstract: Several recent studies have investigated if support for Jair Bolsonaro in the presidential election of 2018 is positively associated with COVID-19 infections and deaths in Brazil.
-In these studies, COVID-19 outcomes in 2020 and 2021 are the dependent variables, and votes for Jair Bolsonaro in the 2018 presidential election (as a proxy for ideology) are the key explanatory variable.
-This article discusses why ecological research designs are difficult to test empirically.
-We discuss why correlations between vote shares and COVID-19 outcomes using aggregate data can produce biased inferences, and we specifically focus on measurement error, aggregation bias, and spatial and temporal dynamics.
+Several recent studies have investigated if support for Jair Bolsonaro in the presidential election of 2018 is positively associated with COVID-19 infections and deaths in Brazil.
+This article discusses why ecological research designs are difficult to test empirically, focusing on measurement error, aggregation bias, and spatial and temporal dynamics.

 with Lorena Barberia (USP) · Natália de Paula Moreira (USP) · Rebeca de Jesus Carvalho (USP) · Isabel Seelaender Costa Rosa (USP) · Marcela Zamudio (USP)